 Twice we have already discussed how important it is to follow the methodology in order to correctly calculate the NPS.
 And as I explained in the previous post, in NPS, it is not so much the numeric index itself that is important as the two questions you need to ask in order to display the Net Promoter Scor.

-Let me remind you that the second question sounds like “Could you please explain your opinion?”
+Let me remind you that the second question sounds like “Please, explain your opinion?”

 “Nothing” answers are important